Kimmie6280/HeadstarterProjectB/README.md

 - Use HTML to build websites
 - Use CSS selectors to specify display ased on an element's characteristics
-- Manipulate the DOM using Javascript
+- Manipulate the DOM using Javascript<!---Maybe--->
-- Manipulate the conten and styling on the page by utilizing DOM Events and Event Listeners
+- Manipulate the content and styling on the page by utilizing DOM Events and Event Listeners <!---Maybe--->
 - Use Flexbox and Grid to layout a page

 <h3> Interactive site </h3>